Oh Man-seok: Hedwig and the Angry Inch

-But Oh became a bonafide musical theatre superstar in 2005, when he was cast as the titular East German transgender singer in the first Korean staging of the rock musical Hedwig and the Angry Inch.
+Oh became a bonafide musical theatre superstar in 2005, when he was cast as the titular East German transgender singer in the first Korean staging of the rock musical Hedwig and the Angry Inch.
 As the first "Korean Hedwig," Oh received sensational reviews for his performance and he won Best Actor at the Korea Musical Awards.
 After its run, a sold-out concert featured four of the actors alternating in the lead role, namely Oh, Cho Seung-woo, Kim Da-hyun and Song Yong-jin.

 In succeeding years, the rock musical's popularity remained enduring in Korea, attracting other actors to the role in later runs, such as Um Ki-joon, Jo Jung-suk, Song Chang-eui, Yoon Do-hyun, Kim Dong-wan and Park Gun-hyung.
 When John Cameron Mitchell, who wrote, directed and played the original Hedwig in the 1998 musical and the 2001 film, went to Korea in 2007 to hold a concert, Oh was one of his guest performers, along with other Korean Hedwig actors.
 Oh was also able to talk to Mitchell one-on-one, without an interpreter, for one and a half hours.
 Both agreed that the role was emotionally and physically consuming, and Oh added that he used to sit absentmindedly with a cigarette for 20 minutes after finishing his performance.
 A year later in 2008, Mitchell returned to Korea, and he and Oh headlined a concert to commemorate Hedwigs 10th anniversary.

 In 2012, seven years after the role made him famous, Oh reprised Hedwig for the rock musical's seventh run in Korea.
 At a press conference, he jokingly talked about shaving his legs again and being banned from his favorite activities like eating meat, working out, and drinking alcohol, but said that the role was "certainly worth the ordeal."
 Oh said, "This musical tells us that to love someone is to accept him exactly the way he is.
 It also tells us that everyone deserves to be loved, and every individual is meaningful and important.
 I think that's the essential message of this piece."